BrandonLangridge/Caught-Short-App/planning.md

 Customisation: Users can filter searches based on specific needs, such as baby-changing facilities or gender-specific restrooms, enhancing user experience.

-Tourism Enhancement: For travelers, the app can serve as a valuable resource, making it easier to navigate new areas without the anxiety of finding a restroom.
+Tourism Enhancement: For travellers, the app can serve as a valuable resource, making it easier to navigate new areas without the anxiety of finding a restroom.

 Data Collection: The app can gather data on toilet usage patterns, helping local authorities identify areas in need of more facilities or maintenance.